parisisv/BrVc/README.md

-# BrVc: Bioreactor Volume Calculation
+# BrVc: Bioreactor Volume Calculator

 This project provides tools for calculating the working volume of a bioreactor based solely on (typically online) measurements of the cumulative amount of reagents/nutrients that were used for a specific experiment.
 The amount of broth that is removed during manual sampling can be also be acounted for.